 Presently Cybercrime has become very sophisticated to the point where Secret Service has a full-time department for combating it, which shows how seriously the United States government takes the threat.
 In terms of trends, there were many big players in the 2000s and the early 2010s who were selling millions of dollars in information, however, over the last 10 years a lot of the bog players got arrested or left the scene.
 Now, instead of having dozen prominent figures, you have 100000 medium and small ones.
 Another trend as of late is ransomware.
-Many hospitals and local departments have been hacked with ransomware, which encrypted their computers and databases until hackers would unencrypt it in return for large payment.
+Many hospitals and local departments have been hacked with ransomware, which encrypted their computers and databases until hackers would unencrypt them in return for large payment.

 For more information on Cybercrimes, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (718) 989-2908 today.